 Problem statement

-Speech segmentation is perhaps the most fundamental process in speech recognition.
-The popularity of HMMs is a result of their segmentation properties.
-By segmentation, we mean to find boundaries between different events in speech.
-If the event is a word then speech segmentation is becomes a problem that is equivalent to speech recognition.
-If the event is a phoneme then the segmentation is equal to phoneme recognition.
-If the event is a speaker then the segmentation is equal to speaker recognition and diarization (Fox et al., 2011).
-Segmentation is implicitly used in all speech recognition tasks, however explicit applications of speech segmentation is usually limited to unsupervised problems; e.g., finding similar segments in a given speech utterance which can be hypothesized to be a particular word of interest (word spotting and spoken term detection) (Lee & Glass, 2012), or to separate speech from non-speech.
+Speech segmentation, defined as the process of finding boundaries between various acoustic units such as words or phones, is perhaps the most fundamental process in speech recognition.
+Accurate segmentation often results in correct recognition.
+Conversely, recognition errors can usually be traced to segmentation errors.
+HMM-based speech recognition systems do a very good job of segmenting the speech signal.
+Segmentation is implicitly used in all speech recognition tasks.
+However, explicit, or standalone applications of speech segmentation algorithms are usually limited to problems such as word spotting (ref, XXXX) and speech/non-speech classification (ref, XXXX).

-Another interesting application of speech segmentation is for acoustic unit discovery.
+Another interesting application of speech segmentation is acoustic unit discovery.
 Acoustic unit selection is a critical issue in many speech recognition applications where there are limited linguistic resources or training data available for the target language.
 For example, recently IARPA’s Babel program (Harper, 2011) sponsored a competition to create a speech to text system in a mystery language in one week of time using very limited resources.
 Though traditional context-dependent phone models perform well when there is ample data, automatic discovery of acoustic units offers the potential to provide good performance for resource deficient languages with complex linguistic structures (e.g., African click languages).

 Most approaches to automatic discovery of acoustic units (Bacchiani & Ostendorf, 1999) do this in two steps: segmentation and clustering.
 Segmentation is accomplished using a heuristic method that detects changes in energy and/or spectrum.
 Similar segments are then clustered using an agglomerative method such as a decision tree.
 Advantages of this approach include the potential for higher performance than that obtained using traditional linguistic units, and the ability to automatically discover pronunciation lexicons.

 Both of the clustering and segmentation sub-problems are good candidates for nonparametric Bayesian modeling.
-In the following we discussed the related works and our proposed approach.
+In the following we discuss related work and our proposed approach.

-Related Works
+Relevant Work

-As mentioned in the last section, classical methods for acoustic unit discovery involve segmentation and clustering.
-The segmentation is implemented using a dynamic programming method that incorporates a heuristic stopping criterion (Bacchiani & Ostendorf, 1999) and clustering implemented using a heuristic agglomerative method.
+Classical methods for acoustic unit discovery involve segmentation and clustering.
+The segmentation is typically implemented using a dynamic programming method that incorporates a heuristic stopping criterion (Bacchiani & Ostendorf, 1999), while clustering is implemented using a heuristic agglomerative method (ref, XXXX).

 Recently, Lee & Glass (2012) proposed a nonparametric Bayesian approach for unsupervised segmentation of speech.
 A Dirichlet Process Mixture (DPM) model was used.
 In order to obtain phoneme-like segments, they modeled each segment using a 3-state HMM.
 A Gibbs sampler was employed to estimate the segment’s boundaries along with their parameters.

 Another related problem is speaker diarization.
-In this problem, the goal is to segment the speech utterance into speaker homogeneous area.
-Fox et al. (2011) have used HDP-HMM model to solve this problem by modeling each speaker as a single state.
-It has been shown that the results are comparable to the state of the art speaker diarization systems (Fox et al., 2011).
+In this problem, the goal is to partition an input audio stream into homogeneous segments according to the speaker identity.
+Fox et al. (2011) have used an HDP-HMM model to solve this problem by modeling each speaker as a single state.
+It has been shown that the results are comparable to the state of the art speaker diarization systems.

 Proposed Approach